 A movie is as great as its villains and this movie have a particular interesting take on its antagonists: Technically, the antagonist is the fungus that turns people into those zombie-like creatures called „hungries“.
 On the other hand, this fungus is also the key for their healing.
 Even the main carrier of sympathy, Melanie, has more to her than the first minutes of the movie reveals.
 The minor antagonists are not shown in a too bad light either.
 Dr. Caldwell (Glenn Close) is responsible for developing a vaccination against the epidemic.
 A noble goal, but it involves Melanie’s death.
 For the sake of survival, right and wrong blurs until all these categories collapse in a great fire.
 And I love the scenes in which „heroes“ and „villains“ interact with each other.
 Their confrontantions are not violent but calm discussions, showing that both parties have legit points.

-Here the critical point was when Melanie meets a group of second-generation hungries that grew up outside the research facility.
+For me, the critical point was when Melanie meets a group of second-generation hungries that grew up outside the research facility.
 I like this idea and there could be done so much with this but instead we got a 19th century fantasy of a hypothetical „natural state“ of human society.
-Although their appearance opens up a new way of interpreting the story (I will come back to this later), this design choice was distracting and definitely put dirt on my relationship with this movie.
+Although their appearance opens up a new way of interpreting the story (I will come back to this later), this design choice was distracting.

-Although some plot points were a turn off, the ideas in itself aren’t bad and actually necessary in the context of its core message: The clash of generations.
-The aspect reminded me a lot of Peter Pan’s Lost Boys in the movie adaption “Hook” (which happens to feature a cameo of Glenn Close).
+Although some plot points and design choices were a turn off, the ideas in itself aren’t bad at all and actually necessary in the context of its core message.
+Some aspects reminded me a lot of Peter Pan’s Lost Boys in the movie adaption “Hook” (which happens to feature a cameo of Glenn Close).
 I believe that these two movies share a common theme: The conflict between generations.
 As in Hook, this movie tackles the relationship between adults vs children, but also humans vs hungries, and whether we should welcome the new or preserve the old.
 Conservatism and reformism on a speciecist scale, so to speak.
 I will definitely watch it again and maybe elaborate on this aspect a little more in a future post.

 While watching it i couldn’t but compare The Girl with All the Gifts with another post-apocalyptic piece of art that I didn’t mention here but obviously begs for comparison: The Last of Us.
 A comparative review could be interesting.